tombriggs/elegantCode/README.md

 # Elegance in Code
-## UMass Darthmouth CIS600 Master's Project
+## UMass Dartmouth CIS600 Master's Project

 # Abstract
 Elegance is a more philosophical topic than those usually considered in the study of computer